eglantine-vialaneix/digital-education/README.md

   - ~~conditional navigation based on PSIvsIPS~~

 - refine PS activity
+  - remove all (plotting and other) functions from psactivity.py file -> into utils
   - force minimum number of characters for interpretation
   - ideally make the labels disappear with the dots when going back in iterations
   - make labels clearer (in bold and bigger font)